 You know what they don’t have out there on the web?
 “How to remove cedar siding without damaging it.”
 I looked it up and found out (not that I’m all that surprised) most people don’t remove siding with the intention of putting it back up, so no one has really bothered to create a tutorial for it.
 So, I’ll be posting that directly after this post so you have that supplemental info, just in case!
 Not only that, I’ll also be making other posts on this whole process (I’ll come back to this post and link them as they go live):

-- Our front garden makeover (from a weedy mess to wildflowers implementing our tidy garden plan!)
+- Our front garden makeover (from a weedy mess to wildflowers to implementing our tidy landscaping plan!)

 - How to remove cedar siding